KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Debugging_Examples.md

 ## 🪲 Example 2: The fix is in the `.err` file
 **This error message is also relatively straightforward, but if you only look at the `.out` file, you won't know there's something wrong**

-After updating my script to load Java and re-running it, I didn't get any errors in my `.out` file -- so far so good!
+After updating my script to load Java and re-running it, I didn't get any errors in my `.out` file -- so far, so good!
 <details>
   <summary>Full output file</summary>